robenkleene/software-references/microsoft-excel/excel.md

 - A more precise way to clear formatting is to open cell styles `⌘1` and select "Font" -> "Normal Font"
 - Use "Paste" -> "Paste Values" to paste the results of a formula, rather than the formula itself.
 - You can give a cell or a column a variable name (use "Formulas" -> "Define Name"), and then refer to it by name in formula.

-- To re-order columns: Select the column you want to move, then hover over its *border* until a hand icon appears, then drag to move.
-If a move is going to happen, Excel should show a green line between columns illustrating the new location, if instead the entire column is being highlighted, that will be a replace rather than a move.
-(This has been unreliable, if a replace is being triggered, i.e., the entire column is being highlighted, try holding `⇧` while dragging).
+## Columns

+### Re-Ordering Columns

+1. First select the entire column `^␣` twice.
+2. Hover over the column's border until a hand icon appears.
+3. Drag the column to it's new location, a green line should be display between columns showing where the column will be moved to.
+(If instead an entire destination column is being highlighted, or a single cell, then a move will not happen, you probably have to select the whole column.)

 ## Cell Styles